-When does your plan cover missing teeth that are not replaced?
+Missing teeth that are not replaced

-The installation of complete dentures, removable partial dentures, fixed partial dentures (bridges), and other prosthetic services if:
+The plan covers installation of complete dentures, removable partial dentures, fixed partial dentures (bridges), and other prosthetic services if:

 - The dentures, bridges or other prosthetic items are needed to replace one or more natural teeth.
 (The extraction of a third molar tooth does not qualify.) - The tooth that was removed was not an abutment to a removable or fixed partial denture installed during the prior 5 years.

 Any such appliance or fixed bridge must include the replacement of an extracted tooth or teeth.